SvenPuschmann/losung4conky/doc/README.md

 Save the file.

-## Instead of the Bible verses the message "The file losungen<year>.csv is missing." is shown.
+## Instead of the Bible verses the message "The file losungen&lt;year&gt;.csv is missing." is shown.
 ### Cause
-The program can't find the file "losungen<year>.csv".
+The program can't find the file "losungen&lt;year&gt;.csv".
 ### Solution
 The required file is in the archive file.
 Copy the file there to the program directory of losungen.pl.

-## Instead of the Bible verses the message "You don't have read permissions for file losungen<year>.csv." is shown.
+## Instead of the Bible verses the message "You don't have read permissions for file losungen&lt;year&gt;.csv." is shown.
 ### Cause
-You don't have read access permissions for the file "losungen<year>.csv".
+You don't have read access permissions for the file "losungen&lt;year&gt;.csv".
 ### Solution
-Change the access permissions for this file to make it readable, or ask your system admin to do this for you (command 'chmod +r losungen<year>.csv').
+Change the access permissions for this file to make it readable, or ask your system admin to do this for you (command 'chmod +r losungen&lt;year&gt;.csv').

-## Instead of the Bible verses the message "The file losungen<year>.csv is corrupted." is shown.
+## Instead of the Bible verses the message "The file losungen&lt;year&gt;.csv is corrupted." is shown.
 ### Cause
-The file "losungen<year>.csv" is broken.
+The file "losungen&lt;year&gt;.csv" is broken.
 ### Solution
 Replace it with a valid version from the archive file.
 Copy the file there to the program directory of losungen.pl.

 ## The displayed text contains unreadable symbols instead of German umlauts.
 ### Cause
-The file "losungen<year>.csv" is broken.
+The file "losungen&lt;year&gt;.csv" is broken.
 ### Solution
 Replace it with a valid version from the archive file.
 Copy the file there to the program directory of losungen.pl.